 Annie Macpherson will go down in history as the woman who scammed more than 100,000 foundlings and shipped them from the United Kingdom to Canada, New Zealand, and South Africa, even to the outer-edges of the earth, Australia, so that they could be sold into child labor.
 But just so we’re clear, MacPherson was a straw man.
 They were all sold into labor.

-I said I finally put a finger on the prominent orphan protagonist, and I do a collective consciousness was involved.
+I said I finally put a finger on the prominent orphan protagonist, and I do believe a collective consciousness was involved.
 Maybe not everyone knew what they were even inspired to write, which makes it, quite ironically, a doctrine of demons, while others were simply rubbing the truth in our faces—like the body and head of entertainment today.
 In literary terms, we’ll call them the Lost Boys.

 The scene is Never-Never Land.
 And every adult is a pirate.